Revision 22-1; Effective Aug. 23, 2022

 - provide safe access to the home and community; and

 - improve self-reliance and independence.

 Approval of all MHMs identified on the Individual Plan of Care (IPC) must include documentation describing why each item is necessary and how it relates to the individual's disability.
 Form 3660, Request for Adaptive Aids, Medical Supplies, Minor Home Modifications or Dental Services/Sedation, is required for all requested MHMs.
-Requests for MHMs that require additional information to be provided by the appropriate licensed professional (as listed below) or require bids must accompany Form 3660, as applicable.
+Requests for MHMs that require more information be provided by the appropriate licensed professional (as listed below) or require bids must accompany Form 3660, as applicable.

 All assessments for MHMs requested through the CLASS program must:

 - be based on a face-to-face evaluation of the person by the licensed professional, conducted not more than one year before the date of purchase of the MHM;

 - include a description of and a recommendation for a specific MHM listed in this appendix and any associated items or modifications necessary to make the MHM functional;

 - include a diagnosis that is related to the person's need for the MHM (for example, cerebral palsy, quadriplegia or deafness);